yegorsokolov/BotCopier/README.md

 ### Lite Mode

 Very large log datasets can exhaust memory when processed all at once.
-Use ``--lite-mode`` to stream feature batches and train an ``SGDClassifier`` incrementally via ``partial_fit``.
+On machines with limited RAM or disk space the training script automatically streams feature batches and trains an ``SGDClassifier`` incrementally via ``partial_fit``.
 Heavy extras such as higher time‑frame indicators and SHAP importance calculations are disabled to minimise resource usage.
 Peak memory consumption becomes roughly proportional to the batch size (``_load_logs`` reads 50k rows per batch by default).
 Batches of 10k–50k rows usually provide a good balance between memory usage and convergence speed.

 Compile the generated MQ4 file and the observer will begin evaluating predictions from that model.